Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A number of positives have been speculated on as self-driving car tech develops.

 The biggest and most obvious advantage of self-driving cars is safety.
 Autonomous vehicles outperform human drivers across the board.
 They have:

 - Faster reaction times.
 A human driver will usually be the slowest part of a car.
 Driverless vehicles can identify hazards and take action before a person even sees it.

 - Better drivers.
 Machines don’t get fatigued, distracted or drunk, which cuts out three big risk factors right away.
-They obey the speed limits, follow road rules and pay attention to warning signs, and it’s safe to assume they have no interest in road rage, tailgating or drag racing.
-Some people are simply bad drivers, but computers are consistently good.
+They obey the speed limits, follow road rules and pay attention to warning signs.
+And it’s safe to assume they have no interest in road rage, tailgating or drag racing.

 Another clear advantage is efficiency.
 By itself, an individual driverless car can be more efficient in almost every way, but having the roads full of autonomous vehicles would change everything.